 There is no requirement to accept the offer, you ought to receive a reasonable period of time for you to consider whether to do so.
 ACAS recommends 10 calendar days.

-If your employer threatens you with dismissal, before any form of disciplinary process has begun should you reject the Settlement Agreement, this constitutes something referred to as ‘improper behaviour’ and can be disclosed to a Tribunal.
+If your employer threatens you with dismissal, before any form of disciplinary process has begun, should you choose to reject the Settlement Agreement, this constitutes something referred to as ‘improper behaviour’ and can be disclosed to a Tribunal.
 There are other circumstances in which a Settlement Agreement might be disclosed to a Tribunal, however, often the negotiations are kept ‘off the record’.
 Depending on the timing of the offer you may hear these negotiations referred to as ‘protected conversations’ or ‘without prejudice’.

 Your Settlement Agreement ought to reflect other payments you are due such as accrued holiday, bonuses and commission.

 A payment of up to £30,000 compensation can be paid without tax being deducted in certain circumstances, it cannot be a contractual payment.
-We will review your payments to determine whether there is a potential tax payable.
+We will review your payments to determine whether there is potential tax payable.

-Where you decide that the settlement figure is low, you may choose to negotiate the terms yourself, or instruct your solicitor to do so.
+Where you decide that the settlement figure is too low, you may choose to negotiate the terms yourself, or instruct your solicitor to do so.
 You could receive practical advice on raising a grievance of an appeal.